AMICI-dev/AMICI/INSTALL.md

 #### SuperLU_MT

-A "a general purpose library for the direct solution of large, sparse, nonsymmetric systems of linear equations" (https://crd-legacy.lbl.gov/~xiaoye/SuperLU/#superlu_mt).
+"A general purpose library for the direct solution of large, sparse, nonsymmetric systems of linear equations" (https://crd-legacy.lbl.gov/~xiaoye/SuperLU/#superlu_mt).
 SuperLU_MT is optional and is so far only available from the C++ interface.